bikexberlin/fusion/index.md

 - Cycling to the fusion together
 - We meet Thursday 10:00 am at [S-Bhf Oranienburg](https://www.openstreetmap.org/?mlat=52.75439&mlon=13.24829#map=19/52.75436/13.24828)
 - Route will be approximatly 85 km
-- If you have any questions please join our [Signal group:](https://signal.group/#CjQKIPFYcyO_5vZONs3dW1M6fD4w18_IMCPjsvnYug9T5kHkEhAImTNe8Ps1Z4ZNQowcsMn9)
+- If you have any questions please join our Signal Group: [Link](https://signal.group/#CjQKIPFYcyO_5vZONs3dW1M6fD4w18_IMCPjsvnYug9T5kHkEhAImTNe8Ps1Z4ZNQowcsMn9)

 **Get going with us!
 We look forward to seeing you.**